xlxs4/xlxs4.github.io/notes/second-brain/index.md

 You can split your tasks into "process", or background tasks, and immersive tasks.
 Always keep at the back of your head that background tasks are more important than immersive tasks.
 Identify the small things you can do that will start, little by little, unlocking great value, e.g. asking a question about an upcoming meeting early in the morning to have a larger buffer time for everyone to respond and any potential followup discussion.
-Another thing you can do, like a chef, is to use placeholder for your open loops, i.e. tasks that you've started and are currently pending more work *by you* before they can be considered completed.
+Another thing you can do, like a chef, is to use placeholders for your open loops, i.e. tasks that you've started and are currently pending more work *by you* before they can be considered completed.
 You can treat everything that you must devote your time to as a request.
-You should externalize, offload these requests from your mind and congnition to your (mostly digital) surroundings.
+You should externalize, offload these requests from your mind and cognition to your (mostly digital) surroundings.
 For example, jot down a thought somewhere, add an event or reminder to your calendar, capture an open loop with your task manager/kanban board...

 What's more important is arguably adopting a so-called finishing mindset.